Study plan - Master in Climate Change Management

 Teaching and learning methods

-The program utilizes varied teaching and learning methods and includes some compulsory activities and assignments.
+The program utilizes varied teaching and learning methods and includes several compulsory activities and assignments.
 Emphasis is placed upon the development of capabilities through case-based projects, where the students work with problem-solving in multidisciplinary teams.
-Further emphasis is placed on the ability to communicate results, both written and oral.
-In several courses, the students gain experience in searching for, evaluating, and presenting the contents of scientific papers.
+Further emphasis is placed on the ability to communicate results, both written and oral, and students gain experience in searching for, evaluating, and presenting the contents of scientific papers.
 The teaching combines lectures, excursions and fieldwork, exercises, case studies, and other multidisciplinary work in groups, with results presented in seminar fashion (oral discussion and written feedback analysis).
-The students will also be able to choose their individual specializations through a variety of independent work assignments.
+The students can choose their specializations through a variety of independent work assignments.
 In each course, students complete one or more compulsory work requirements, tailored to the final evaluation and learning outcomes of that course.
-The final master's thesis is conducted individually or in pairs, under supervision by at least one member of the department staff.
+The master's thesis is conducted individually or in pairs, under supervision by at least one member of the department staff.
 More information is found in the specific course descriptions.

 The students can apply for exchange to selected institutions abroad during the second semester (see program web page for more information).
 The master's thesis can also be written in collaboration with other universities in Norway or abroad when the Western Norway University of Applied Sciences is a partner in ongoing research projects.